Access and Equity

 - Module Advice Sheets will identify any significant equipment requirements.

-- During your course, should changes to personal circumstances arise, every effort will be made to ensure you are provided with support and extension assistance if required.
+- Please inform us immediately if, during your course, changes to your personal circumstances arise, so every effort can be made to ensure you are provided with support and extension assistance if required.

-- All programs must be completed within the nominated timeframes outlined in the Student Handbook.
+- All programs must be completed within the nominated timeframes with regular work being submitted.

-- Back to Basics reserves the right to withdraw students from programs if time frames are not met.
+- Back To Basics Business Training Pty Ltd reserves the right to withdraw students from programs if time frames are not met.
+See Withdrawals for an explanation of additional withdrawal reasons.

 - Some courses may require the participant to have current or previous exposure to the industry.
-If this applies to your program of choice, our Student Registration Officers will discuss this with you prior to registration in the program.
+If this applies to your program of choice, a Student Support Officer will discuss this with you prior to registration in the program.

 The Participant is to act at all times with honesty, integrity and responsibility throughout their assessment process.
 Should the participant, at any time, not act with honesty or integrity, disciplinary actions may be taken at the discretion of the CEO.
 This may include removal/withdrawal from the program.
 This organisation reserves the right to decline admission to a course; terminate a student’s enrolment at any time; or change Tutor or Assessor at any time without notice to course Participants.